Donald-Berthelsen/CS4348-Proj3/devlog.md

 I forgot the original motivation behind removing spaces, but I was able to safely undo it And with just a minor change, this goose hunt come to an end Next up is fixing the middle values of swaps

+Yet when I reintroduced promotion, the middle values were already correct This means I can finally go on to working on features again

+The current issue is that my condition for creating a new root is flawed The question I need to solve is how I will know that a promotion is going to create a new root Rather, how do I differentiate an existing root from a newly created one The clunky solution is to use a flag for this
+I have a special case for the first new root creation Then set the flag as needed when promoting

+With that flag, I now have the ability to promote multiple nodes to the root The problem now is that it's not picking the correct nodes Only the first promotion actually creates a parent that follows the B-tree structure The splitting itself looks fine
+The issue is once again data being overwritten somewhere

+The actual issue is that insertions ignore the root after the second split Instead they insert directly into the latest block Because I'm looking at the header's next ID, rather than root ID But if I look at the root ID, now it tries to insert into the header

+By moving around how I traverse the tree I was able to resolve this This may become a problem for search
+Luckily now that I missed the deadline, I have plenty of time to test on the CS machines